-The degree program in international studies is designed to provide the basic tools needed for an educated person to understand the complexities of the international and interdependent world in which we live today.
-Because of the overlapping nature of politics and economics at the global level, the core of the program revolves around courses in the disciplines of political science and economics.
+The degree program in International Studies is designed to provide the tools needed for an educated person to understand the complexities of the global and interdependent world in which we live today.
+Because of the overlapping nature of politics and economics at the global level, the core of the program revolves around courses in political science, economics and political economy.

-On a more practical level, this degree program addresses five broad areas of international employment besides teaching and research:
+On a more practical level, this degree program will help prepare students for six broad areas of international employment:

-- 1. Non-governmental and non-profit organizations with international political, economic, and social programs, such as human rights and economic development organizations. - 2.
-International banking, trade, business, and finance. - 3.
-Political risk analysis. - 4.
-Those branches of the United States government concerned with American foreign policy, such as the State Department, Defense Department, Central Intelligence Agency, Defense Intelligence Agency, USAID, etc. - 5.
-The United Nations and its affiliated agencies, such as the ILO, FAO, IMF, and the World Bank.
+- Non-governmental and non-profit organizations with international political, economic and social programs, such as human rights and economic development organizations. - 2.
+International banking, trade, business and finance.

+- 3. Political risk analysis. - 4.
+Those branches of the United States government concerned with foreign policy, such as the State Department, Defense Department, Central Intelligence Agency, Defense Intelligence Agency, USAID, etc. - 5.
+International organizations such as the United Nations and its affiliated agencies, the IMF and the World Bank. - 6.
+Teaching and research.